auth0-blog/streamlit-asehmi/article-1/introduction-to-streamlit-and-streamlit-components.markdown

 In theory, there should be no crosstalk between sessions!
 Issues have been reported when running on Google Compute Engine in a Docker container.
 If the app is behind a proxy, it might make all users appear to be visiting from the same IP address.

-Ensure you have the latest Streamlit version installed as [this issue](https://discuss.streamlit.io/t/crosstalk-between-streamlit-sessions-with-multiple-users/319/3) was being actively adressed by the developers, who are very responsive and receptive to bug reports.
+Ensure you have the latest Streamlit version installed as [this issue](https://discuss.streamlit.io/t/crosstalk-between-streamlit-sessions-with-multiple-users/319/3) was being actively addressed by the developers, who are very responsive and receptive to bug reports.
 Please use the discussion forum to report issues.

 # Streamlit Components